- Why should I enter activities in LUCRIS?

 What types of activities can I enter?

 The classification is not an exact science and some of the categories could be seen as overlapping.
-The most important principle for the choice of activity type is to use the subtype that you feel best corresponds to the activity in question.
+The most important principle for the choice of activity type is to use the subtype that best corresponds to the activity in question.

-Publication peer review
+Publication peer review and editorial work

 Here you register activities that concern the peer review of publications.
 Select the most suitable subtype.
 NB: Types of activity that do not concern scholarly publications but things like applications are to be entered under Consultancy, expert advice and memberships.